heathen1878/Docker/readme.md

 - Protect the cache layer
   - order copy commands by frequency of change
   - use cache mounts
-  - use COPY --link - creates a new layer not tied to the previous layer
+  - use COPY --link - creates a new layer not tied to the previous layer # Requires dockerfile version 1.5
   - combine steps that are always linked...using heredocs... :point_down:

   ```dockerfile